mocks-server/website/versioned_docs/version-1.8.0/plugins-adding-plugins.md

 ---
 id: plugins-adding-plugins
 title: Adding plugins
-original_id: plugins-adding-plugins
 ---

 ## Plugins

 Plugins are a way of extending the functionality of Mocks Server.

 Some things that can be made with a plugin are:

 - Load "behaviors" or "fixtures".
 - Listen to Mocks Server events and act in consequence.
 - Add custom express routers to the server.
 - Add new options, accessible even through command line arguments.
 - Change settings while the server is running.
 - Add new formats of defining "fixtures". _(Using ["custom fixtures handlers"](advanced-custom-fixtures-handlers.md))_

 ## Find plugins